Safari Running Slow on macOS Ventura? Here's the Fix

 9. Have a Thorough Cleaning for Your Mac

-In addition, a slow Safari may need a thorough cleaning.
-Removing unwanted apps and disabling startup items contribute a lot to a high-speed Mac.
-We Recommend that you pick a professional third-party software like BuhoCleaner to do a big cleaning of your Mac.
-After that, you may get a high-speed Mac as well high-speed Safari as before.
+We recommend that you pick a professional third-party software like BuhoCleaner to do a big cleaning of your Mac.
+After that, you may get a high-speed Mac as well as a high-speed Safari like before.
 Free up your Mac and Safari with BuhoCleaner now!

 2. Besides, you can go to Apple Support to find help.